 This policy is in line with the DfE's statutory 'Cost of school uniforms' guidance.
+Schools are expected to be compliant with the majority of this guidance by September 2022; however, there are exceptions, such as where the school is tied into a contract with a supplier and where a competitive tender must be run to set up a new uniform contract.
+All schools should be fully compliant by September 2023 where possible.
 Read our Up-to-speed on: Statutory 'Cost of school uniforms' Guidance for more information